Lesson 4: Zoom in on Aquaculture

 Blue crabs are crustaceans, meaning that adult crabs have hard shells and jointed legs.
 It takes 12 to 18 months for crabs to fully mature.
 They develop through several stages until they reach the adult shape many of us recognize.

-The blue crab start its life as a microscopic larva called zoea that drifts through the water eating zooplankton and plant materials.
+The blue crab starts its life as a microscopic larva called a zoea that drifts through the water eating zooplankton and plant materials.
 This period lasts 30 to 45 days.

 Eventually the blue crab reaches the megalops stage, when it grows a soft exoskeleton and starts to look more crab-like.
 It sheds that skin after six to 20 days.
 At that point it is a juvenile crab that look like a miniature version of an adult crab.

 In order for a mature crab to grow, it periodically sheds its hard shell through a process called molting.
 A soft, pliable crab emerges and expands its soft, new shell.
 A crab that has just shed its hard shell is known as a soft-shell crab, and is a common aquaculture product in North Carolina.
 Soft-shell crab producers must monitor blue crabs closely in order to harvest them directly after molting.
 Within only a few hours of shedding its shell, the crab will again return to its hardened state.